Home ยป Recipes ยป Course ยป Weeknight Dinner

 • Butter – Use high quality butter for best flavor.

-How to Cook Trout on the Grill
+How to Grill Trout

-Fish Grill Basket – Lake trout is pretty fragile, so I highly suggest using a fish grilling basket.
+• Fish Grill Basket – Lake trout is pretty fragile, so I highly suggest using a fish grilling basket.

 What does lake trout taste like?